-In a column with 2 rows, selecting 1 row high makes the meter take up one half of the column it occupies.
+In a column with 2 rows, selecting 1 row high makes the meter take up half of the column it occupies.
 Selecting 2 rows high makes the top meter position take up the full height of the column it occupies.

-In a column with 3 rows, selecting 1 row high makes the meter take up just one row (1/3 of the column height) in the column it occupies.
-Selecting 2 rows high allows the meter to take up the row it is on and the row below it within its column.
-Selecting 3 rows high makes the meter the full height of the column it occupies.
+In a column with 3 rows, selecting 1 row high makes the meter take up one row (1/3 of column height) in the column it occupies.
+Selecting 2 rows high allows the meter to take up the row it is on and the row below in its column.
+3 rows high makes the meter the full height of its column.